 Prospective freshmen applicants should carefully review the admissions requirements to ensure that they pursue appropriate testing and coursework.

-International students applying as freshmen or transfers must review requirements for TOEFL/IELTS exams.
+International students applying as freshmen or transfers must review our international applicant requirements for information about TOEFL/IELTS exams.

 What are my chances of being accepted as a freshman?
 As a transfer?